Arun-N/p5.recognize/README.md

 # p5.recognize

 p5.recognize is a library for p5.js which allows mouse click event to be detected when inside the bounds of a primitive p5 shape.
-It returns a string value according to the shape on which the mouse click event was registered.
+It returns an array containing the obect as well as a string indicating the name of the shape on which the mouse click event was registered.